mark-me/mark-me.github.io/_pages/tutorials/mds/mds.md

 # Applying MDS

-MDS takes in similarity matrices.
-(If you want to read up on that I've written a [tutorial about that subject](/distances/) You can perform a classical MDS using the _cmdscale_ function.
+There are two types of MDS: parametric and non-parametric MDS.
+The measurement level of the variables you used to create your distance matrix determines the choice of the type of MDS you'll be using.
+Any MDS algorithm you'll be using takes in a similarity matrix.
+(If you want to read up on that I've written a [tutorial about that subject](/distances/)

+You can perform a classical MDS using the _[cmdscale](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/cmdscale.html)_ function.

 ```r
 str(USArrests)